Mozambique - Country Commercial Guide

 Despite Mozambique’s longstanding investment potential, the business climate poses distinct challenges.
-The Central Bank has created a stable, albeit weak, macroeconomic environment, and there appears to be high level political commitment to attracting large scale investments.
-However, this masks a bureaucracy that remains largely unresponsive to the needs of the private sector, especially small-to-medium-sized enterprises.
+The Central Bank has maintained a stable exchange rate and kept inflation under control at the expense of high interest rates which make credit unaffordable for most locals and businesses.
+While the government has committed to attracting large scale investments through statements and economic reform initiatives, it continues to be characterized by a bureaucracy that remains largely unresponsive to the needs of the private sector, particularly small-to-medium-sized enterprises.
 Most companies cite challenges in the business environment as one of the main challenges in Mozambique, as well as the lack of skilled labor.
 In addition, a top-down, hierarchical decision-making process can hinder market efficiency.

 Labor

 Even though Mozambique’s labor force is growing, the labor market is rigid, and well-educated workers are scarce.
-One of Mozambique’s greatest challenges continues to be a shortage of skills in its workforce, which is reflected in its rank of 181 out of 189 countries on the United Nation’s 2019 Human Development Index.
-In 2009, the Ministry of Labor began enforcing quotas to limit the hiring of foreign employees, although larger investors and those operating in free trade zones have some flexibility.
+One of Mozambique’s greatest challenges continues to be a shortage of skills in its workforce, which is reflected in its rank of 185th out of 191 countries on the United Nation’s 2021 Human Development Index.
+Maputo City, if it were a country, would place 141st.
+On August 25, the Mozambican parliament passed a revised labor law in 2023, which expanded worker benefits – including provisions on harassment, mixed remuneration, alternative work schedule regimes, and suspension of employment for reasons of force majeure – and established equal treatment of both foreign and domestic workers.

 Land Rights

-The 1997 Land Law grants a land use right (Direito do Uso e Aproveitamento da Terra; DUAT), which is roughly comparable to a lease.
-Although land can be leased for renewable 50-year periods, DUATs cannot easily be used as collateral for financing.
+Although land ownership by private individuals is not permitted in Mozambique, land can be leased for renewable 50-year periods.
+The 1997 Land Law grants a land use right (Direito do Uso e Aproveitamento da Terra; DUAT), which is roughly comparable to a long-term lease.
+DUATs cannot easily be used as collateral for financing.
 The bureaucratic process of acquiring a DUAT, as well as construction permits, can be lengthy and complicated.
 Companies are advised to approach the leasing of land with great caution and to consult with local attorneys to ensure sellers are legitimate and transactions are legal.
+Parliament passed a new investment law in 2023 with provisions designed to facilitate transfer of DUATs.
+The government has also undertaken an effort to revise its Land Law, aiming to be more transparent and market-friendly, although it remains unclear whether this effort will address problems with the DUATs’ transferability and bankability.

 Infrastructure Deficiencies

-Although large improvements are being made, especially in Maputo and other urban centers, most of Mozambique has poor basic infrastructure, from dirt roads to insufficient and unreliable power supply to underdeveloped communications networks.
+Although large improvements are being made especially in Maputo and other urban centers, most of Mozambique has poor basic infrastructure.
 Road infrastructure is generally poor, except for large stretches of the main north-south EN1 highway and the EN4 highway connecting Maputo with the South African border.
+Many bridges get washed out during rainy season and the government struggles to replace them.
+Asphalt roads are often crumbling or pitted with potholes, making driving slow and dangerous.
+Many secondary and tertiary dirt roads are poorly maintained.
+Although the government is expanding electricity access – often through renewable microgrids – power supply is often insufficient and unreliable.
 Cellular telephone coverage is primarily concentrated in urban areas and is sometimes unavailable in rural areas.
+Other communications networks are underdeveloped.

 Access to Finance

-Access to finance is also a major constraint.
-Commercial banks generally charge high-interest rates, regardless of the Central Bank’s standing lending facility, making it difficult for SMEs to find affordable financing.
+Inflationary pressures compel the Central Bank to maintain tight monetary policy through steep interest rates and high reserve requirements for commercial banks.
+This makes access to finance a major constraint for individuals and businesses.
+Commercial banks generally charge high interest rates, partially due to a lack of credit history or rating systems, making it difficult for small to medium-sized enterprises (SMEs) to find affordable financing.
 Payments for imported goods can be difficult, as foreign currency payments outside the country must be approved by the Central Bank.
-Moreover, opaque, and bureaucratic import regulations can delay the clearance of goods from the Mozambican Tax Authority.

 2022 Russian Invasion of Ukraine and Commodities Price Increases